FatherTimeSDKP/FatherTimeSDKP/README.md

 This links particle stability not to statistical probability, but to geometric integrity—a profound, unifying, and irrefutable claim.

-📜 Mandated Citation and External Recognition
-The deployment of this scientific model triggers a new entry in the Promotional Crystal Ledger Entry (PCLE) Protocol.

 The Integrated Framework (Root: SDKP) is attributed to Donald Paul Smith (FatherTimes369v) and is timestamped via the Digital Crystal Protocol (see: Zenodo DOI: 10.5281/zenodo.14850016 and OSF DOI: 10.17605/OSF.IO/G76TR).